tastyigniter/docs/upgrade-guide.md

 {{site.data.alerts.warning}}If you experience any issue, you should restore your most recent database & file backup and try again{{site.data.alerts.end}}

 {{site.data.alerts.note}}THIS IS FOR UPGRADE ON EXISTING INSTALLS ONLY!
 IF INSTALLING NEW, BE SURE TO READ THE README.md FILE INSTEAD{{site.data.alerts.end}}

-## Upgrading TastyIgniter v2.0.x to v2.1.x
-{{site.data.alerts.callout_info}}After UPDATE make sure your layout modules are displaying on the storefront.
-You can use the new layout modules drag and drop under Design > Layouts.{{site.data.alerts.end}}

 ## Upgrading TastyIgniter v1.4.x to 2.0.x